theShirNick/WCS/README.md

 # WCS

 ## How to run
-Python 3.9.2 is required (make sure PATH has path to Python and Python/Scripts)
+Python 3.9.2 or newer is required (make sure PATH has path to Python and Python/Scripts)

+Install all dependencies with pip:

 `pip install - r requirements.txt`